 - We support future professors.
-Each year, IHS awards more than $1 million in scholarships to hundreds of students from around the world.
-In addition, we offer an integrated suite of academic career programs including individualized mentoring, research grants, career-development seminars, online resources, and placement support.
+Each year, IHS awards more than $1 million in fellowships to hundreds of students from around the world.
+In addition, we offer an integrated suite of academic career programs including mentoring, research grants, research-development seminars, online resources, and placement support.

-At IHS, we believe in the power of freedom and of ideas to create a better future—a future in which individuals are better able to unleash their unique potential and help create a more just, peaceful, and thriving world.
-That future will be created by intelligent and motivated people who are dedicated to individual liberty, the rule of law, limited government, spontaneous order, and tolerance.
+At IHS, we believe freedom and the marketplace of ideas create a better future—a future in which individuals are able to unleash their potential as they strive to build a more just, peaceful, and prosperous world.
+That future will be molded by intelligent, motivated people who are dedicated to individual liberty, the rule of law, limited government, spontaneous order, and tolerance.

-The team at IHS is united by advancing the mission of IHS and by a culture dedicated to lifelong learning and responsible action.
+The team at IHS is united by our mission and by a culture dedicated to lifelong learning and responsible action.
 Our values drive the personal and professional fulfillment of all team members and guide our daily decisions and efforts.

 We Are Curious.

 We value ideas and cherish the intellect.
-We strive for learning and growth and look to multiple sources of learning, internally and externally.
-Because we are curious, we value opposing views and welcome both challenges and the challenger alike.
-We understand that we never have “the answer” ourselves, and that humility and mutual respect are the key to our personal success and the success of our mission.
+We strive for learning and growth and look to multiple sources, internally and externally.
+Because we are curious, we value opposing views and welcome both challenges and challenger alike.
+We understand that we never have “the answer” ourselves and that humility and mutual respect are the key to personal success and the success of our mission.

 We Are Accountable.

-We commit to and measure results.
+We commit to results and measure them.
 We are solutions-oriented.
 We learn from failure, celebrate success, and take ownership of both.
-Because we are accountable, we commit ourselves to the pursuit of continuous progress, and we are conscientious stewards of the trust and resources invested in us.
+Because we are accountable, we commit ourselves to the pursuit of progress, and we are conscientious stewards of the trust and resources invested in us.

 We Are Responsible.

-We insist on personal integrity, lawful behavior, and open, honest communication at every level at IHS and with those we engage externally.
+We insist on personal integrity, lawful behavior, and open, honest communication within IHS and between IHS and outside organizations.
 We succeed by sharing knowledge, behaving ethically, and helping each other.
-Because we are responsible, we keep our promises, we value transparency, and we extend and expect goodwill.
+We keep our promises, value transparency, and extend goodwill.

 We Are Enterprising.

 We have a bias for action.
-We are proactive, looking for opportunities to improve ourselves and our work, to fill gaps, and to support our colleagues and allies.
-We experiment with new approaches, learn and adapt best practices, and optimize roles based on individual strengths.
-Because we are enterprising, we constantly evaluate the status quo, appreciating what works, yet committed to discovering what may work better.
+We are proactive, looking for opportunities to improve ourselves and our work, to fill gaps, to solve problems, and to support our colleagues and allies.
+We experiment with new approaches, learn and adopt best practices, and optimize roles based on individual strengths.